Old Toy Trains: Other versions

 Glen Campbell recorded the song for his 1968 album That Christmas Feeling.

 Nana Mouskouri released her version on her Christmas album entitled Christmas With Nana Mouskouri in 1972.

 Raffi recorded the song for his 1983 album Raffi's Christmas Album.

 The Statler Brothers recorded the song for their 1985 album Christmas Present.

+The Forester Sisters recorded the song for their 1987 album A Christmas Card.

 Toby Keith covered the song for the 2000 multi-artist album A Country Christmas 2000.
 Keith's rendition spent two weeks on the Hot Country Songs charts that year, peaking at number 57.

 Two years later, Universal South Records released a version that incorporated Roger Miller's original vocals with those of Dean Miller.

 Scott Miller recorded the song for his 2010 EP Christmas Gift.

 Violinist André Rieu performed the song with vocalists Mirusia Louwerse, Carla Mafioletti (with Guitar) and Kimmy Skota on his 2012 DVD Home for the Holidays.

 Nick Lowe recorded the song for his 2013 Christmas album Quality Street: A Seasonal Selection for All the Family.

 Canadian Inuk singer Susan Aglukark recorded a version that appears in her 2013 album Dreaming of Home with additional Inuktitut lyrics.

+Randy Travis released a never-before-released version of the song in 2021 for the remastered deluxe edition of his 1989 Christmas album An Old Time Christmas.

 Pentatonix covered the song for their 2023 compilation album The Greatest Christmas Hits.